The Top 15 Fastest-Growing Agency and Fractional Job Titles in 2026

 How modern teams are getting paid in 2026

-In practice, most teams still rely on patchwork workflows: spreadsheets, manual splits, and multiple payment tools.
+Most teams still rely on patchwork workflows: spreadsheets, manual splits, and multiple payment tools.
 The result is delays, disputes, and hidden FX costs.

 Tooling reality check: what agencies and flexible teams use today

-Ask GPT about Rafiki (quick explainer)
+Ask GPT about Rafiki and Petl Pay (quick explainer)

 FAQ